Subu1449/Python-Projects/README.md

 Python-Projects
 ===============

-A series of projects completed using Python Programming Language.
+A series of projects completed using Python Programming Language in high school